 There are also some differences between the way inventory is recorded according to the GAAP and IFRS.
 Under the GAAP, inventory is recorded as cost or market value – whichever is less.
 The IFRS, on the other hand, states that inventory should be recorded as cost or net realizable value – whichever is less.

 Choosing the right inventory valuation method for your business depends on a number of factors, like where your business is based, whether your costs are going up or down, and how much your inventory varies.
-Most businesses use the FIFO method because it usually gives the most accurate picture of costs and profitability.
+When it comes to inventory accounting methods, most businesses use the FIFO method because it usually gives the most accurate picture of costs and profitability.
 But there’s no one-size-fits-all solution – so it’s best to speak to an accounting professional to find out what’s best for your business and situation.